fhircast/sandbox.js/README.md

 * <a href="http://35.185.207.170/" target="_blank" >HUB (server and client)</a>

-To open the sandboxes in a different tab, use right-click or ctrl-click on MacOs.
+To open the links in a different tab, use right-click or ctrl-click on MacOs.

 The first communication channel proposed by FHIRcast is the [W3C WebSub RFC](https://www.w3.org/TR/websub/).